ayush-agarwal-0502/Machine-Predictive-Maintainence-Anomaly-Detection/README.md

 # Machine-Predictive-Maintainence-Anomaly-Detection
 Anomaly Detection deployed on machine data dataset for Predictive Maintenance .

-NOTE : I have also included the code files for predictive maintainence using XGBoost , using LSTMs and using Autoencoders (seq2seq and CNN based ) which I learnt from Nvidia Deep learning course , in this repository .
+NOTE : I have also included the code files for predictive maintainence using XGBoost , using LSTMs and using Autoencoders (seq2seq and CNN based ) which I learnt from Knowledgehurt  learning course , in this repository .
 However , these were only included as a reference to readers on what other methods could be used and for the sake of completeness , and are not written by me .
 The code for multivariate gaussian method is written completely by me :)

-* Name - Ayush Agarwal
+* Name - Pagolu Venkata Sai Chand
 * Project - Predictive Maintainence Anomaly Detection
 * Skills - Anomaly Detection, Multivariate Gaussian , Unsupervised Learning , Data Visualisation , Exploratory Data Analysis , Data Science , Machine Learning
 * Tools - Google Colab , Jupyter Notebooks , Python , Numpy , Pandas , Matplotlib , Seaborn , Sklearn